 Communicating competently in the UAE requires not only knowledge of Arabic, but also the ability to interact effectively using language.
 This broad notion of competence includes paralanguage (rate of speech, volume, intonation), nonverbal communication (personal space, touch, gestures), and interaction management (conversation initiation, turn-taking, and termination).
-When used properly, these forms of communication help to ensure that statements are interpreted as the speaker intends.
+When used properly, these forms of communication help to ensure that statements are interpreted as interactions, Emiratis strive to emphasize respect for their conversation partners and their social status while avoiding embarrassment to themselves or others.
+Consequently, Emiratis regard the manner of speech almost as important as the content, viewing the ability to speak eloquently a sign of education and refinement.